sarmong/dotfiles/README.md

 ## VIM TODO

-- show all results in telescope (now showing only the ones that fit the screen)
-- telescope show hidden files
 - show full bufer path2
 - C-Q to quit vim completely
 - quit vim when nvimtree is the last window